03300 585 520

 Headteacher – Boston Endeavour Academy

-Laura also supports the Trust with delivering the National Professional Qualification in leading Behaviour and Culture as a facilitator and assessor for aspiring leaders across Lincolnshire.
-She also delivers on the PGCE teacher training course at Bishop Grosseteste University Lincoln.
+In addition to her school-based leadership, Laura supports the Trust by conducting SEND Reviews across the county and delivering the National Professional Qualification in Leading Behaviour and Culture for aspiring leaders in Lincolnshire.
+She is also a visiting lecturer at Bishop Grosseteste University in Lincoln, where she supports PGCE teacher training students.

 Helen Hunt